 Over the years, partnerships with Texas RioGrande Legal Aid and St. Mary’s University Law School allowed the program to prosper and grow using a recurring legal clinic model.
 These recurring clinics target indigent, vulnerable and at-risk populations, including Habitat for Humanity families needing to protect their assets as first-time homeowners and disabled veterans fighting for access to earned benefits.

-In August 2019, after more than 15 years of existence as part of the San Antonio Bar Association, we ushered in a new era for the program with a new, independent Board of Directors.
-The decision to re-launch as a separate entity stemmed from the shared recognition that a dedicated group was necessary to expand and tailor programming to address the enormous need for civil legal services in our community.
+In August 2019, SALSA’s founding partner, the San Antonio Bar Association, voted to usher in a new era for the program with the establishment of an independent Board of Directors to drive expansion of pro bono services in San Antonio.
+The decision to re-launch as a stand-alone entity stemmed from the recognition that a dedicated group was necessary to expand and tailor programming to address the enormous need for civil legal services in our local community.

 In addition to providing services through recurring clinics, SALSA has been responsive to community needs through a variety of pop-up clinics following local and regional disasters.
 In the last five years volunteers provided critical legal services for families who suffered devastation at the hands of Hurricane Harvey, responded to the complex legal needs that emerged following the Sutherland Springs and Uvalde shootings, and engaged in estate planning services for frontline healthcare workers during the initial surge of the COVID-19 pandemic.

 SALSA relies on generous financial support from the San Antonio Bar Foundation, the Texas Access to Justice Foundation, the Texas Bar Foundation, local law firms and community members.
 This ongoing support ensures that when community needs are identified, SALSA stands ready to serve its clients.